danielbodunov/DungeonSim/docs/TODO/t024-Rotation-Safe-Tile-Textures.md

 8. Reassign one family variant to another sliced Sprite, rebuild, and confirm the sampled rect changes without manual coordinates or mesh UV changes.
 9. Paint or temporarily edit red vertex color on representative geometry;
-   confirm Lit Ambient Occlusion rotates with the mesh while atlas orientation does not change.
+   confirm its multiplicative AO follows the mesh while atlas orientation does not change.
 10. Re-run tile socket/profile validation and an NPC traversal smoke test.
 Confirm socket hashes, profile compatibility, adjacency, and traversal are unchanged.
 11. Inspect `DefaultGround`, then rebuild the lookup.
 Confirm depth 0 uses Top,